Kalatco/HackAZ-2020/README.md

 ## Future implementations (TODO)

-[igdb api](https://www.igdb.com/discover) to replace planet colors with an image of the game.
+- [ ] Add [igdb api](https://www.igdb.com/discover) to replace planet colors with an image of the game.
+- [ ] Find name for the game.
+- [x] Make the game full screen.
+- [x] Fix hours displayed to a readable format.
+- [ ] Add home page to display instructions for the game.
+- [ ] Improve win screen by showing more info about the target game.
+- [ ] Fix sizes of planets to better represent number of hours played.
+- [ ] Improce delay with new spawn.